dmbarbour/wikilon/docs/ApplicationModel.md

 We can model reactive KPNs by adding explicit time-step message to every channel.
 This enables us to express either "no input until later" or "no input this time" to a process waiting on that channel.
 (The subtle difference is whether we permit streaming of many inputs within a time-step.)
 Each process would send similar messages on the appropriate output channels.
 With this, we can model real-time systems with asynchronous, interleaved inputs.
 We can also use acknowledgement channels to model network back pressure, i.e. so an upstream process doesn't push a message until prior messages are received.
 KPNs are effectively a deterministic variant of flow-based programming.

-The main weakness of KPNs is that it is difficult to represent dynamic network structure.
-We can potentially use first-class KPN values to model temporary subnets.
+The main weakness of KPNs is that it is difficult to represent a dynamic network structure.
+We can work around this a little using first-class KPN values, but even then it would be awkward to extract and preserve process state.

 ## Machines